ajaygunalan/ajaygunalan.github.io/_includes/main.md

 **Why Mechtronics?**

-An Inter-disciplinary field involving deisgn, optimisation, systems and controls, MEMS, optics, electronics and a cool hardware aroused excitement and passion in me to pursue research in Mechtronic System.
+An Inter-disciplinary field involving deisgn, optimisation, systems and controls, MEMS, optics, electronics and a cool hardware aroused excitement and passion in me to pursue research in mechtronic system.
 I would call myself a **Mechatronics Researchist** who loves to build sensors and actuators.

 <br>